salama/object-machine/appendix/c_machine.md

 about c's suitability for writing a pure object oriented system as discussed in the beginning of the book.

-Also, c like all higher languages, has been created to be able to write higher level code and not have to deal with the complexities of the underlying hadware.
-In this ir works well, but off course there are choices that were made and not all of them are obvious when one doesn't know assembler.
+Also c, like all higher languages, has been created to be able to write higher level code and not have to deal with the complexities of the underlying hardware.
+In this it works well, but off course there are choices that were made and not all of them are obvious when one doesn't know assembler.